Skip to content

 sample_a1_fastqc.zip sample_a2_fastqc.zip sample_a3_fastqc.zip sample_a4_fastqc.zip sample_b1_fastqc.zip sample_b2_fastqc.zip sample_b3_fastqc.zip sample_b4_fastqc.zip

-Unfortunately, we cannot consult the html files content directly on the cluster.
+Unfortunately, we cannot consult the html files content directly on the server.

 We will look at one of these html report on the toy dataset, and one of the pre-computed report from one of our other datasets.